 It's smaller and lighter, has a compact profile reinforced with carbon fibre, which means it is as tough as they come, has all the I/O ports you will need and bits like touchpad improvements backed by Microsoft Precision Touchpad program.

 Despite its small size, the ThinkPad X1 Carbon comes with pretty much every feature you need in a productivity machine, making it the best business laptop money can buy.

 Thanks to a rated battery life of up to 15.5 hours, and a rapid charging feature that brings the battery back up to 80% capacity in only an hour, the X1 Carbon is an ultrabook that lets you keep working while you're on the move.

 2. Dell XPS 13 (2017)

 A business ultraportable that punches above its weight

-The laptop can be upgraded to 16GB of RAM and a 1TB M2 SSD drive.
-Battery life is exceptional as well with almost 22 hours of continual use when using productivity applications.
+It can be upgraded to 16GB of RAM and has a 1TB M2 SSD drive.
+Battery life is exceptional with almost 22 hours of continual use when using productivity applications.

 Best if you're looking for something portable with a decent keyboard

 CPU: CoreTM i7 7500U 7th Gen Intel | Graphics: NVidia 940MX 2GB DDR3 | RAM: 8GB DDR4 | Screen: 14-inch, 1920 x 1080 pixels | Storage: 1TB SATA